sanchit-misra/openomics-aws-benchmarking/README.md

-# Benchmarking Open Omics Acceleration Framework on AWS
+# Benchmarking of Open Omics Acceleration Framework on AWS

 Step by step commands to benchmark OpenOmics framework on AWS